parker-hemphill/PlexScripts/README.md

 */5 * * * * /var/tmp/convert_movie.sh >> /dev/null 2>&1
 #####
 This will check every minute for newly downloaded files and move them to be encoded.
 It will also encode movies every 5 minutes and tv shows every minute.

+Be sure to view this file "RAW" so you get the correct characters for the crontab.
+Github turns them into bullets for some reason.